Davidson-MJ/BRproject-attentionsampling/README.md

 2) BRSwitch_Attention_pipeline
 3) AppendBEHtoEEG

-Supportfiles were designed for personal research purposes, any questions please don't hesitate to ask.
+Code and Supportfiles were designed for personal research purposes, any questions please don't hesitate to ask.